5 Healthy Snacks I Buy at Costco

 1. Apple Pouches

-kirkland apple sauce pouches
+kirkland apple sauce pouches.
+Healthy Snacks at Costco.

-If you have a little one in your family, then you may already know that apple sauce pouches are worth their weight in gold.
+If you have a little one in your family, then you may already know that applesauce pouches are worth their weight in gold.
 They’re small and easy to stuff into a diaper bag or backpack, so your kids can always have a healthy snack whenever you’re on the run.
 And the easy-squeeze pouch means you don’t have to worry about bringing along bowls or spoons, so mess is minimal and cleanup is easy.

 At Costco, you can buy a box for about $10.